zeusssz/discord-bot-hub/README.md

 - Engage your server, especially when there arent many users active at a given time.

 **Setup:**
-1. Edit the `.env` file and add your Discord bot token and.
+1. Edit the `.env` file and add your Discord bot token.
+2. Edit the code to match with variable in the `.env` file, if you are running all 4 bots.
-2. Run `python main.py`.
+3. Run `python main.py`.

 ## Installation